Advisory Committee on Interdisciplinary, Community-Based Linkages

 Estimated Annual Operating Costs and Staff Years

-The estimated annual cost for operating the ACICBL, including compensation and travel expenses for members but excluding staff support is $138,051.
-The estimated staff support required is 0.82 FTE years at an estimated annual cost of $154,758.
+The estimated annual cost for operating the ACICBL, including compensation and travel expenses for members but excluding staff support is $66,814.
+Estimated staff support required is 1.00 FTE years at an estimated annual cost of $258,486.

 Designated Federal Officer (DFO)

-A permanent full-time or permanent part-time federal employee, appointed in accordance with agency procedure, will serve as the Designated Federal Official (DFO) and ensure that all procedures are within applicable statutory, regulatory, and HHS General Administration Manual directives.
-The DFO approves and prepares all meeting agendas, calls all Advisory Committee and subcommittee meetings, attends all Advisory Committee and subcommittee meetings, adjourns any meeting when the DFO determines adjournment to be in the public interest, and chairs meetings when directed to do so by the Secretary.
-In the event that the DFO cannot fulfill the assigned duties of the committee, one or more full-time or permanent part-time employees will be assigned as DFO and carry out these duties on a temporary basis.
+A federal employee, appointed in accordance with Agency procedure, will serve as the Designated Federal Official (DFO) and ensure that all procedures are within applicable statutory, regulatory, and HHS General Administration Manual directives.
+In the event that the DFO cannot fulfill the assigned duties of the committee, one or more employees will be assigned as DFO and carry out these duties on a temporary basis.
+The DFO (or designee appointed to serve as DFO) approves and prepares all meeting agendas, calls all Advisory Committee or subcommittee meetings, attends all Advisory Committee and subcommittee meetings, adjourns any meeting when the DFO (or designee appointed to serve as DFO) determines adjournment to be in the public interest, and chairs meetings when directed to do so by the HRSA Administrator or in the absence of the Advisory Committee Chair.

 Estimated Number and Frequency of Meetings: The ACICBL shall meet not less than three times each year.
 Each meeting must be called or approved by the DFO.
 Such meetings shall be held jointly with other related entities established under Title VII of the PHS Act, where appropriate.
 Meetings shall be open to the public except as determined otherwise by the Secretary or DFO in accordance with the Government in the Sunshine Act (5 U.S.C. § 552b(c)) and the Federal Advisory Committee Act of 1972 (5 U.S.C.
 Appendix 2), as amended.
 Notice of all meetings shall be given to the public.
 Meetings shall be conducted, and records of the proceedings kept, as required by applicable laws and departmental regulations.

-Unless renewed by appropriate action prior to its expiration, the ACICBL charter will terminate 2 years from the date the charter is filed.
+Unless renewed by appropriate action prior to its expiration, the ACICBL charter will terminate two years from the date the charter is filed.

 Membership and Designation